 A. Cleaning up mold with soap and water is preferred.
 A mild solution of bleach (no more than one cup per gallon of water) will effectively kill mold spores but not necessarily remove the spores imbedded in porous surfaces.
 Use bleach in accordance with the manufacturer’s instructions, open windows, and wear protective gloves and eyewear.
 If you are hiring someone to clean the mold up for you, they must be a licensed Maine pesticides applicator in order to use any chemical, including bleach, to clean, control, or kill molds.
 After cleaning mold, vacuum the area using a vacuum with a HEPA filter.

 A. Preventing mold in an apartment is a responsibility shared by both you and your landlord.
-Use the Tenant’s Checklist to Prevent Mold in Apartments to better manage the risk of moisture problems in your living space.
+Download our free Guidance for Addressing Mold & Moisture Problems in Rental Properties to guide both you and your landlord through a best practice process to resolve the issue.
+Other resources: Use the Tenant’s Checklist to Prevent Mold in Apartments to better manage the risk of moisture problems in your living space.
 Provide your landlord with a printed copy of the following: Landlord’s Checklist to Prevent Mold in Apartments; the article titled: Mold: Causes, Health Effect & Clean-up offered by the Building Science Corporation as well as a copy of the U.S. EPA document: A Brief Guide to Mold, Moisture & Your Home.
 Your landlord is required by law to provide you with a safe and healthy living environment.
 If you don’t believe your landlord is providing you with a safe and healthy living environment, you can do the following: